-Benefits and Retirement Orientation
+Benefits & Retirement Orientation

 The university offers a comprehensive benefits program to all benefit-eligible faculty and staff.
 CMU offers health coverage, short-term and long-term disability, life insurance / AD&D, flexible spending accounts, health savings accounts and retirement plans.
 In addition, CMU provides other benefits and services to help enhance employee work-life wellness.